comagnan/comagnan.github.io/docs/_posts/2022-10-16-mirama-progress-blog-2.markdown

 ![Alexis perishes at the end of a turret's bullet, then respawns at a checkpoint](/images/mirama/202210/checkpoint.gif)

-5: The Costagonian boss, the Effigy of the Precursor, has new sprites and attack names to the Costagonian boss, on top of new bullet patterns
+5: The Costagonian boss, the Effigy of the Precursor, has new sprites, new attack names, and new bullet patterns

 ![The Effigy of Anna unleashes an attack called "In Her Name, Even This..." upon Béatrice](/images/mirama/202210/survival.gif)